AhmedShafique313/AI_Engineer-with-python/README.md

 2. Testing: `Pytest` pytest is a mature full-featured Python testing tool that helps you write better programs.
 [PytestDocs](https://docs.pytest.org/en/stable/)

+## Roadmap of Data Analyst 👨‍💻
+### Why I am adding data analysis in the AI roadmap?
+Because as a AI Engineer you know about how to deal with data.
+How to get data from various resources and automate the entire process.
+AI models requires different types of data for different types of training and involvement.

+### What is data analyst?
+A Data Analyst is a professional primarily tasked with collecting, processing, and performing statistical analysis on large datasets.
+They discover how data can be used to answer questions and solve problems.

+### What is data analysis?
+Data Analysis plays a crucial role in today’s data-centric world.
+It involves the practice of inspecting, cleansing, transforming, and modeling data to extract valuable insights for decision-making.

 ## Roadmap of Artificial Intelligence/Machine Learning 🧠